 Going through divorce raises many questions—about children, money, housing, assets, and more.
 Fortunately, you don’t have to work through these questions alone.
 In a Collaborative Divorce, a team of specially trained Collaborative professionals supports you in addressing your concerns and assists you in making sound decisions.
-Their training in Collaborative practice enables them to work together and offer the advice you need to achieve an uncontested, no court divorce.
+Their training in Collaborative practice enables them to work together and offer the advice you need to achieve a fair divorce built upon respect.

 Your lawyer is the mainstay of your team; you can add a divorce coach, financial advisor and/or a child specialist as necessary.

 Collaborative lawyers will help you initiate your divorce discussions, counsel you prior to negotiations, arrange and participate in settlement meetings, help you consider the options you’ve generated, and offer ongoing guidance.
 Before you sign the final agreement, your lawyer will advise you on the terms of the agreement and the law, and will help you with the paperwork you need to finalize your divorce.